open-telemetry/opentelemetry-java-instrumentation/README.md

 | otel.exporter.jaeger.service.name | OTEL_EXPORTER_JAEGER_SERVICE_NAME | The service name of this JVM instance.
 Default is `unknown`.                                       |

 ##### Zipkin exporter
 A simple wrapper for the Zipkin exporter of opentelemetry-java.
-It posts JSON in [Zipkin format](https://zipkin.io/zipkin-api/#/default/post_spans) to a specified HTTP URL.
+It sends JSON in [Zipkin format](https://zipkin.io/zipkin-api/#/default/post_spans) to a specified HTTP URL.

 | System property                   | Environment variable              | Description                                                                                                               |
 |-----------------------------------|-----------------------------------|-----------------------------------------------------------------------------------------------------------------------|